 We could probably summarize most of British problems in one new phrase: Britain is a nation with a responsible government but an unresponsive populace.

 The present Labour government, under Tony Blair, has implemented a multitude of bills designed to reform smoking, drugs, drinking and anti-social behaviour, and continued endeavours like these will eventually curb some of the fundamental causes of trash culture.
 In the future we are potentially back on track to being an educated, polite, civil country.
-Let's continue on this path
+Continuing on this path seems worthwhile, under whichever government is keen to take up effective public health improvements.

 Hatred is never a solution, neither is small-minded pointless criticism of individuals.
 Have patience, be sympathetic and calm with British rudeness and stupid youth culture.
 Have understanding and try to aid people become more worldly and less ignorant; discord will generally induce the British xenophobic response to the world & Europe.